openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Generative hubble mesh](003_images/mesh_small.png)

-The tutorial is broken into three sections:
+The tutorial is broken into four sections:

 1. [Basics: Working with ofMesh](#basics)
 	* Points